lowlighter/libs/README.md

 - Support XML entities (`&amp;`, `&#38;`, `&#x26;`, ...)
 - Support auto-conversion of primitives (strings, booleans, numbers, null, ...)
 - Support strings or streams (`Deno.ReaderSync & Deno.SeekerSync`) inputs
+- Support custom revivers and replacers
+- Support metadata (parent, name, ...) hidden in a non-enumerable property
 - Auto-group nodes into arrays when same tag is used
 - Auto-unwrap nodes when it only has text content